Are you wondering how you’re going to manage surviving the terrible twos? The terrible twos have long been dreaded by parents and with good reason.

 20. Remember that this phase won’t last forever.
 The terrible twos are a challenging but temporary phase that all children go through.
 Remember that this stage won’t last forever and focus on the good moments you have with your child.

-If you’re struggling to cope with the terrible twos, don’t hesitate to seek out help from a professional or other parents who are going through the same thing.
+If you’re struggling to cope with the terrible twos, don’t hesitate to seek out help from professionals or other parents who are going through the same thing.

 This stage of development can be challenging, but it’s important to remember that it won’t last forever.
 Focus on the good moments you have with your child and take care of yourself during this time as well.